marafa/ansible-zenoss/README.md

 Verify you can ssh to your Zenoss host using ssh keys AND that user can sudo without a password

+## To use

+Modify the variables section in playbook.yml to suit your environment

 Run ansible with following:

     ansible-playbook -i hosts playbook.yml